Draggie306/norris/README.md

 ## Credits

 Thanks to:
-- [Joe Sieniawski](https://github.com/jozefws) and the University of Nottingham Computer Science Research Support Team, for providing a database and server to host **Norris** on
+- [Joe Sieniawski](https://github.com/jozefws) and the University of Nottingham Computer Science Research Support Team, for providing a database and server to host **Norris** on in the beginning
-- [Ben Flynn](https://github.com/Ben5656), for providing the previous year's codebase, which served as a foundation for the current bot
+- [Ben Flynn](https://github.com/Ben5656), for providing the previous codebase, which served as a foundation for the current bot

 ## Frequently asked questions